Azure/azure-rest-api-specs/specification/impact/resource-manager/readme.md

     where:
       - $.definitions.WorkloadImpactProperties.properties.additionalProperties
     reason:
-      Property "settings" and "protectedSettings" for VirtualMachineExtension
-      and VirtualMachineScaleSetExtensionProperties were previously defined like an empty object.
+      Property additionalProperties in WorkloadImpactProperties is necessary to be dynamic since it contains metadata and will be different for different categories
 ```

 ## Configuration